 - 1. You will first be required to demonstrate that your Mech has a working video link using your camera.
-You must also confirm and demonstrate that every individual Target Plate of your scoring system is functional, and registering correctly on the scoreboard PC.
-If you're scoring system and/or scoring Xbee needs programming, arrange this prior to your qualification attempt. - 2.
-You have a maximum of 10 minutes to complete this setup phase on your first qualification attempt.
+You must also confirm and demonstrate that the loaner target plate system mounts onto your robot properly and functions correctly. - 2.
+Muzzle velocity of guns will be measured to verify they are less than 180 feet per second.
+To qualify, 10 shots shall be fired and all 10 shall be less than 180 feet per second.
+At any time between matches at Robogames gun velocity may be retested.
+If the gun is found to exceed 180 feet per second the competitor will not be able to compete in follow on matches until the velocity is reduced. - 3.
+You have a maximum of 8 minutes to complete this setup phase on your first qualification attempt.
 The qualification round runs for 5 minutes.
-Subsequent qualification attempts only allow for 5 minutes of setup time. - 3.
+Subsequent qualification attempts only allow for 5 minutes of staging time. - 4.
 A qualification round consists of the following: The Mech will start in a corner of the arena.
-Each corner will contain a small Target Beacon (such as a aluminum can) mounted 8-12" from the ground.
+Each corner will contain a small Target Beacon (such as an aluminum can) mounted 8-12" from

+- the ground.
 The Mech must pilot and hit all 4 Target Beacons in under 5 minutes.
-Each Target Beacon must be hit using the Mech's primary weapon system, melee is not allowed.
-If there is time remaining after the 4 Target Beacons are hit, the Mech must continue the same pattern and demonstrate that it can function for a full 5 minutes continuously.

-- 4. The qualification trial will run under the same technical requirements as regular matches: in particular, pilots cannot view the arena directly and may not be assisted by spectators.
+Each Target Beacon must be hit using the Mech's primary weapon system.
+If there is time remaining after the 4 Target Beacons are hit, the Mech must continue the same pattern and demonstrate that it can function for a full 5 minutes continuously. - 5.
+The qualification trial will run under the same technical requirements as regular matches: in particular, pilots cannot view the arena directly and may not be assisted by spectators.
 This trial is intended to show that your Mech can walk and that your camera and guns work.
-You must maintain control, wireless video feed, and mobility requirements during the entire qualification round. - 5.
+You must maintain control, wireless video feed, and mobility requirements during the entire qualification round. - 6.
 The qualification process may be attempted as many times as time permits, however, competitors who have already attempted must wait on the end of the longest line.
-If you do not show up or are not ready by the time your time slot comes up, you will be moved to the back of the line. - 6.
-There will be an option to submit a pre-qualification video in lieu of the "qualification round".
+If you do not show up or are not ready by the time your time slot comes up, you will be moved to the back of the line. - 7.
+There will be an option to submit a prequalification video in lieu of the "qualification round".
 A thread will be created in Trossen Mech Warfare forum that will allow for competitors to submit a video of their Mech performing the qualification round for 5 minutes.
 A standard household item such as a plastic cup can be used in place of the Scoring Beacons.
 The Mech Warfare arena does not have to be simulated in the pre-qualification video.
 The pre-qualification video must show that the Mech can move and shoot at Target Beacons for a minimum of 5 minutes.
-Submissions can be made from Feb 15th 2017 through April 15th 2017.
+Submissions can be made from Feb 15th 2018 through April 15th 2018.
 The primary goal of this is to provide a bonus to competitors who are showing up prepared, but does not replace the on-site qualification requirement.
-Any competitor who submits an approved pre-qualification video will be awarded with a 1 HP "battle-hardened" bonus to their Mech for that year.
+Any competitor who submits an approved pre-qualification video will be awarded with a 1 HP (Hit Point) "battle-hardened" bonus to their Mech for that year.
 Timeslots will be handed out on a first-come-first-serve basis.